solspace/ee-freeform/documentation/common-issues.md

 ## How many fields can I have? <a href="#how-many-fields" id="how-many-fields" class="docs-anchor">#</a>

-There is currently a limitation of 195 Freeform fields for each install of ExpressionEngine, due to the MySQL column limit, since all fields are stored in a single table.
-However, it's very important to note that Freeform fields can be used across all forms, and even be relabelled for each form.
+There is currently a limitation of around 130+ Freeform fields for each install of ExpressionEngine, due to the MySQL column limit, since all fields are stored in a single table.
+The total limit is also dependent on the type of fields you have, your server setup and encoding type, etc. However, it's very important to note that Freeform fields can be used across all forms, and even be relabelled for each form.

 If you plan on having many forms on your site, it may make sense to have some generic naming of fields, and relabel them for each individual form inside Composer.
 For example, if you need a checkbox for each form that essentially has your site user accept terms and conditions (but the label needs to be a bit different for each form), it'd be better to create a checkbox field once with the name **Accept Terms**, and then relabel it for each form as necessary, rather than creating 10 different variations of fields.